apache/spark/python/docs/source/getting_started/install.rst

     pip install pyspark

-If you want to install extra dependencies for a specific componenet, you can install it as below:
+If you want to install extra dependencies for a specific component, you can install it as below:

 .. code-block:: bash